Can Brooks Koepka Win a Third Consecutive U.S. Open or will Pebble Beach Be a Free-for-All?Commercial Content | 21+ | T&Cs Apply

 Woods finished T-4 when Pebble Beach hosted the 2010 U.S. Open and he also won the Pro-Am here in 2014.
 Unlike McIlroy, Woods has struggled on poa greens this season, with his worst putting stats coming at the Genesis Open and WGC-Mexico.

-Justin Rose (+2,700) – Joint-seventh among oddsmakers, Rose has been in a funk since his third-place finish at the Wells Fargo Championship and has not placed better than 13th in his last three starts.
+Justin Rose (+2,700) – Joint-seventh among oddsmakers, also on Caesars Sports app, Rose has been in a funk since his third-place finish at the Wells Fargo Championship and has not placed better than 13th in his last three starts.
 Aside from winning the 2013 U.S. Open at Merion, Rose also has a spotty track record in this event – he has missed the cut six times but placed in the top 10 four times.
 His T-10 last year was the first time he made the U.S. Open cut since 2015.

 Dustin Johnson (+900) – The last of the joint-favorites with Koepka and McIlroy, Johnson is looking to add a second U.S. Open title to the one he won at Oakmont in 2016.
 One of the biggest hitters on the Tour, Johnson has been on the verge of a breakthrough for his second major with runner-up finishes both at Augusta and the PGA Championship this year.

 Johnson has 10 top-10 finishes in his last 17 majors and has finished fourth or better in five of his last six U.S. Open starts – the lone outlier being the missed cut at Erin Hills in 2017.
 He also has a stellar track record at Pebble Beach, winning the Pro-Am twice and finishing runner-up twice.
 He also was the 54-hole leader by three strokes at Pebble Beach in 2010 before an early meltdown resulted in a final-round 82.